- Pre-Health Advising

 How can I see an advisor?

 Advising services are for University of Maryland, College Park students only.
 Current undergraduates, alumni and Science in the Evening students are all eligible for one-on-one advising.
-There are two ways to see an advisor in our office: by walk-ins or by appointment.
 Each advisor has specific walk-in times each week as well as appointments, which may be booked online through Appointment Plus.
 Please be sure to book with the appropriate advisor and check our advising page for the most up-to-date information about walk-ins and cancellations.

 What should my GPA be?

 The average GPA for students accepted to Allopathic medical school is 3.65 overall and 3.55 in biology, chemistry, physics and math courses.
 For Osteopathic medical school, the average overall GPA is 3.4 and for dental school 3.45.
 Students who are below these averages may still be accepted, especially if their GPA is very close to these averages.
 However, students whose GPA is more than a few tenths below these averages have a much more difficult time being accepted.
 Each applicant is unique and questions about GPA and other concerns should be discussed with the premedical advisor.
 For example, if you have a period of time when you did not perform well academically but there is an explanation for the poor performance and an established record of success, a poorer GPA may be less troublesome to admissions committees.

 What if I receive a C in a class?

 It is a better strategy to succeed in a more advanced course than to repeat acourse for a higher grade.
 If you don't feel you have the necessary foundation to proceed in a discipline, then you should repeat the class.
 However, both your grades will be counted towards your GPA when you apply to professional school so retaking a class will not replace the original grade.